awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

   The `rules` policy key maps to the `Rules` key in an AWS Backup plan\.
 You can have one or more rules under the `rules` key\.
 Each rule becomes a scheduled task to perform a backup of the selected resources\.

-  Each rule contains a key whose key name is the name of the rule\.
+  Each rule contains a key whose name is the name of the rule\.
 In the previous example, the rule name is "My\_Hourly\_Rule"\.
 The value of the rule key is the following collection of rule elements:
   + `schedule_expression` – This policy key maps to the `ScheduleExpression` key in an AWS Backup plan\.

     Specifies the start time of the backup\.
 This key contains the [`@@assign` inheritance value operator](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and a string value with a [CRON expression](https://www.wikipedia.org/wiki/Cron#CRON_expression) that specifies when AWS Backup is to initiate a backup job\.
 The general format of the CRON string is: "cron\( \)"\.
 Each is a number or wildcard\.
 For example, `cron(0 5 1,3,5 * * *)` starts the backup at 5 AM every Monday, Wednesday, and Friday\. `cron(0 0/1 ? * * *)` starts the backup every hour on the hour, every day of the week\.